 “I wasn’t sober by any means,” he would admit. “(And) I’m not a good liar.”

-That would also be Bonds’ final season in the majors — of the 28 homers he hit in ’07 to finish with an MLB-record 762, only one came against the Dodgers.
-As Bonds was closing in on Hank Aaron’s all-time record in early August, Beimel was discovered by the New York Times’ Jack Curry as someone who seemed to have figured out the way to keep him quiet.
-Beimel explained all it took was being aggressive rather than snip around the corners and give him what amounted to an intentional unintentional walk: “I get paid to get guys like that out … It always kind of upset me a bit when you see guys blatantly scared to throw him a strike.”
+Beimel said that to him, all it took was being aggressive rather than try to paint the corners and give Bonds what amounted to an intentional unintentional walk.
+“I get paid to get guys like that out,” Beimel said.
+“It always kind of upset me a bit when you see guys blatantly scared to throw him a strike.”

 When the 2008 salary arbitration case came up, Beimel and his people could lean into the fact that he was not only healthy and happy but he held left-handed hitters to a .188 average and allowed just 10 of 57 inherited runners to score in ’07.
-And Bonds may have been retired now, but Beimel could point the fact that in 19 head-to-head meetings, Beimel held him to a .063 average (1 for 16) with three walks.
-The one hit: A homer, of course.

-A good ‘ol boy named Troy from West Virginia started posting a series of basement-enhanced YouTube videos tributes, declaring his admiration and affection for this Beimel dude.
-Maybe some of it was the fans feeling empathy that new Dodgers skipper Torre was invoking a Yankees custom and asking players to cut their hair.
-Especially Beimel.
+A good ‘ol boy named Troy from West Virginia started posting a series of basement-enhanced YouTube videos tributes, now declaring his affection for this Beimel dude.
+Maybe some of it was fan reaction to how new Dodgers skipper Torre invoked the Yankees custom and asked players to cut their hair.
+Beimel wouldn’t budge.
+A few Dodgers fan blogs got behind the Troy video clips.
+Things snowballed.
+Votes for Beimel started piling in — there was no limit on how many times fan could click.

 “This is a cool birthday present and a real honor,” said Beimel at the time.
 “I really want to thank the fans who voted for me, and I know my kids will get a kick out of this.
 I just hope that I get into the game that night and help the team earn a victory.”

-“They wanted to have one for (pitcher) Brad Penny.
-I was like, what?
+“So this Dodgers PR guy comes up and says, ‘You’re winning the fan vote, it’s crazy, but we’re not going to give one to you — because you’re not someone who we’d make one for anyway,” said Beimel. “(The team) wanted to have one for (pitcher) Brad Penny.
+I was like, ‘what?’
 The guys on the blogs heard about it, emailed them, ‘you better give him a bobblehead’ … so they gave me one and they gave Penny one.
 I never expected to ever have a bobblehead.
 I’m a left-handed reliever.
 Most people don’t even know we’re on the team.
 But it was an experience you’ll never forget.”

 “I’m not counting on it,” he said.
 “If it happens, it happens.”

-It didn’t happen.
-But his August 12 night did.
+But his August 12 bobblehead night did.

 The next night, Garciaparra hit a walk-off homer to beat the Phillies, 7-6.
-(Beimel appeared in the sixth inning of that one and gave up a walk before he was taken out).
+Beimel appeared in the sixth inning of that one and gave up a walk before he was taken out.

 The next night, the Dodgers capped off a four-game sweep of the NL East leaders with a 3-1 win.